<?php

 'which' is a program that is generally on ALL UNIX machines, which searches the users command 'PATH' to find the given program.

-'type' is a shell built in that does the same thing but just looking up the result from the saved results of the shells own search when it started up, it also returns builtins, alias and functions of that name that may be defined in the shell.
+'type' is a shell built in that does the same thing but just looks up the result from the saved results of the shells own search when it started up; it also returns builtins, alias and functions of that name that may be defined in the shell.

 'locate' is a simular command that is available on more modern UNIX machines (typically Linux and MacOX) which just finds files (not commands) containing that name.
 It can also be useful for the above, but it will not always work on all OSs.
 It will find the 'convert' when it is NOT on the system supplied PATH to the PHP script.